 The key observation that we use next is that each family of distributions $\mathcal{Q}_j$, $j \in \{1, \ldots, 2^{|\mathcal{L}|}\}$ (corresponding to a vector of attacker's responses $\mathbf{r}_j \in \{0, 1\}^{|L|}$), contains the same types of distributional constraints as those in $\mathcal{Q}$; recall Assumption \textbf{A3}.
 Therefore, in view of Theorem~\ref{theorem 1}, each ambiguity set $\mathcal{Q}_j$, $j \in \{1, \ldots, 2^{\mathcal{L}}\}$, can be seen as some polyhedral uncertainty set

-in terms of the expected costs.
+in terms of expected costs.
 Next, we provide a linear MIP reformulation of the multi-stage problem~(\ref{multi-stage DRSPP}).

-\begin{theorem} Let $G$ be a general graph and assume that each ambiguity set $\mathcal{Q}_j$, $j \in \{1, \ldots, 2^{|\mathcal{L}|}\}$, is described by the polyhedral uncertainty set $\mathcal{S}_j$ given by equation (\ref{partitioned polyhedrons}).
+\begin{theorem} Let $G$ be a general graph and assume that each ambiguity set $\mathcal{Q}_j$, $j \in \{1, \ldots, 2^{|\mathcal{L}|}\}$, is described by the polyhedral uncertainty set $\mathcal{S}_j$ given by (\ref{partitioned polyhedrons}).
 Also, set~$M_1~=~|N|~-~1$.
-Then the multi-stage DRSPP (\ref{multi-stage DRSPP}) can be reformulated as the following mixed-integer programming problem:
+Then the multi-stage DRSPP (\ref{multi-stage DRSPP}) can be reformulated as the following linear MIP problem:

 \begin{proof} First, we provide an epigraph reformulation of (\ref{multi-stage DRSPP}) by using an auxiliary variable $z \in \mathbb{R}$, that is,

 Next, the minimum in the right-hand side of (\ref{cons: epigraph 1}) indicates that for each $j \in \{1, \ldots, 2^{|\mathcal{L}|}\}$ there exists some $\widetilde{\mathbf{y}}_j \in Y$ such that